-Associated Client List (for AP or master modes only)
+Associated Client List (for AP or Master mode only)

-The Associated Client List shows all the clients that are currently associated with a particular AWK-6232.
+Associated Client List shows all the clients that are currently associated to a particular AWK-5232.
 You can click Select all to select all the content in the list for further editing.
 You can click Refresh to refresh the list.